psujeethkumar/devops-works/git/Hacks and Troubleshootings.md

 This procedure guides on excluding unwanted files into git:

-In this example, I took MacOs specific file [.DS_Store](https://en.wikipedia.org/wiki/.DS_Store), however it can be unwated file (e.g. .project. .settings, .vascode etc).
+In this example, I took MacOs specific file [.DS_Store](https://en.wikipedia.org/wiki/.DS_Store), however it can be unwated file (e.g. .project. .settings, .vscode etc).

 ##### Use case: .DS_Store flies are already comitted into repository in a specific directory